Indian Railway Service of Electrical Engineers

-The Indian Railway Service of Electrical Engineers (IRSEE) is a prestigious group A central engineering services of the Indian railways.
+The Indian Railway Service of Electrical Engineers (IRSEE) is a group A central engineering services of the Indian railways.
 The officers of this service are responsible for managing the Electrical Engineering organisation of the Indian Railways.

 The Indian railways have technical and non-technical departments for its operation and management which form the base structure on which the railways function.
-Technical departments include civil, electrical and mechanical engineering, signaling and telecom, and several others dealing with similar disciplines, control of operation and movement is done by traffic services(IRTS) while the non-technical departments include general services such as accounts, personnel management, Railway protection Force (RPF) or security, among others.
+Technical departments include civil, electrical and mechanical engineering, signaling and telecom, and several others dealing with similar disciplines, control of operation and movement is done by traffic services (IRTS) while the non-technical departments include general services such as accounts, personnel management, Railway protection Force (RPF) or security, among others.
 Each department has staff at various levels.
 The highest are the Group A officers, while the lowest in rank are the Group D staff members.

+The current Key Officials leading the IRSEE Cadre are PCEE Shri.
+A.K.
+Agarwal and CEGE CR- Shri.
+Shailendra Singh Parihar.

 IRSEE falls under the category of Group "A" officers.